 You get settled in and you wait for that book like it's the biggest chocolate Easter bunny you'll ever see.
 When it's right there in front of you, you touch it.
 You gauge distances.
 Acclimate your eyes, which seven years from now will be looking out at all the other books you place in your lap through glasses.
 But for now everything is crisp and vivid.
 You're all ready to go.

 For some reason your 6-year-old brain can't process, all you can think of is how you've got to pee.

 It sure ain't fair, but it's a biological fact.
 That book or your bladder.
 To pee or not to pee.
 When you're the new kid in school and it's your turn to read and you can't hold it in, Hamlet never had it so bad.

 (PLEASE GIVE THE AUDIO A MOMENT TO LOAD.)

-Like what you heard?
 Leave a comment below.
 Or, better yet, get involved.
 Open Mic Nights happen once a month on Wednesdays at Prozak Kafeneio in Nicosia and are open to the public.
 We're always looking for talented new voices.
 Find out more by clicking on the button.
 Scroll down or click here to share us with your friends.